 The Instant Health Massage is an integral part of the practice but if you don't have time to do it after your Qigong practice, do it after your bath or shower either in the evening or the morning.
 It's also great to do after your workout.
 Focus on the muscles that are tight and the parts of your body that feels tender.
 These are meridian blockages and you can massage them for longer.

-But how do you know if you're doing the Qigong Workout correctly?
+But how do you know if you're doing Longevity Qigong correctly?
 Your face will look younger, your eyes will be brighter, your skin will glow, you will feel grounded and calmer throughout the day, your tipping point for stress will be much lower, and you will have more energy.
 If this isn't happening then email me for advice.

 If you have a recurring or nagging injury, back ache, high blood pressure, pre-menstrual tension, menopausal problems, injuries, high and low blood pressure, the 8 Treasures Qigong may help.
 But how can it help with all of these numerous problems?
 Because it taps into the body’s automatic wisdom and realigns the body so it works at its optimal level.